vitathemes/castpress/README.md

 # Castpress - [Demo](https://demo.vitathemes.com/castpress/)

-Castpress is a minimal & mobile-first theme.
-The best choice for people who want to introduce their projects.
+Castpress is a a minimal & mobile-first theme.
+The best choice for people who want to publish their podcasts.

 ![Home Page](screenshot.png)